Sectors & IndustriesFinancial ServicesInsurance - Property & Casualty

 Hci Group (NYSE:HCI) is the #1 top property & casualty insurance stock out of 40 with a Zen Rating of A. Stocks with a rating of A have had an average return of +32.52% per year.
 Learn more.

-The Component Grade breakdown for Hci Group (NYSE:HCI) is: Value: C, Growth: C, Momentum: B, Sentiment: B, Safety: C, Financials: B, and AI: C.
+The Component Grade breakdown for Hci Group (NYSE:HCI) is: Value: C, Growth: B, Momentum: B, Sentiment: B, Safety: C, Financials: B, and AI: B.

-The Component Grade breakdown for Kingstone Companies (NASDAQ:KINS) is: Value: A, Growth: C, Momentum: C, Sentiment: C, Safety: C, Financials: C, and AI: C.
+The Component Grade breakdown for Mercury General (NYSE:MCY) is: Value: C, Growth: C, Momentum: B, Sentiment: A, Safety: C, Financials: C, and AI: B.

-Kingstone Companies (NASDAQ:KINS) has a Due Diligence Score of 49, which is 14 points higher than the property & casualty insurance industry average of 35.
+Mercury General (NYSE:MCY) has a Due Diligence Score of 26, which is -9 points lower than the property & casualty insurance industry average of 35.
+Although this number is below the industry average, our proven quant model rates MCY as a "B".

-KINS passed 20 out of 38 due diligence checks and has strong fundamentals.
-Kingstone Companies has seen its stock return 30.46% over the past year, overperforming other property & casualty insurance stocks by 23 percentage points.
+MCY passed 9 out of 38 due diligence checks and has average fundamentals.
+Mercury General has seen its stock return 17.37% over the past year, overperforming other property & casualty insurance stocks by 9 percentage points.

 3. Universal Insurance Holdings (NYSE:UVE)